mikecbrant/appsyncjs/packages/create-appsyncjs/scaffold/README.md

 ## What you get

-- SST stack that provisions:
+- SST v3 config that provisions:
   - AppSync GraphQL API
   - DynamoDB table `__USER_TABLE_NAME__`
 - GraphQL schema with `User` type and CRUD operations